psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 We have already encountered the `get` command, and here we will use it again.
-First, however, let's take a look at the output of another command to see what datalad knows about *file availability*:
+First, however, let's take a look at the output of another command to see what DataLad knows about *file availability*:

 ```
 git annex whereis inputs/images/chinstrap_02.jpg (3 copies)